-At this age your child may be playing baseball, soccer, or other sports.
-Ask your doctor which sports are right for his or her age.
-Be sure your child wears the protective equipment made for that sport, such as shin pads, mouth guards, wrist guards, eye protection, and helmets.
-Ask your child's coach what is needed.
+Ask your doctor which sports are right for your child.
+Be sure your child wears all the protective equipment made for the sport, such as shin pads, mouth guards, wrist guards, eye protection, or helmets.
+Your child's coach also should be able to help you select protective equipment.